Google

 The Power Elite

-At the most fundamental level, conspiracy theories notice that rich and influential people tend to help out other rich and influential people.
-While exchanging golf stories at meetings of boards of directors, wealthy people find opportunities to work toward common goals, that is, to conspire.
-But such socializing applies to the sheet metal worker and the school teacher as much as it does to the secretary of commerce and the chief executive officer.
-People naturally find ways to cooperate with others with whom they rub elbows while living day to day.
+Fundamental to conspiracy theories is the notion that operating behind the visible political class an oligarchy exercises ultimate control.
+Conspiracy theorists note that wealthy people find private opportunities to work toward common goals, that is, to conspire.
+But such conspiring applies to the sheet metal worker and the school teacher as much as it does to the secretary of commerce or the chair of the Federal Reserve.
+People of all stripes naturally find ways to cooperate with peers in pursuing common goals.

-The next level of conspiratorial thinking asserts, more perniciously, that the upper circles of the controlling elite constitute a tight coterie of families, of inter-related bloodlines.
-The power elite constitutes not only an invisible executive class, but an inbreeding one.
-A genetic elite, a de facto dynasty, maintains control over America and Europe according to the hardline conspiracy theorists.
-In this view of the control hierarchy, the American political class extends the system of British peerage.
+The next level of conspiratorial thinking asserts, more perniciously, that the upper circles of the control elite constitute not only a collection of peer groups, but also a coterie of inter-related bloodlines.
+The power elite constitutes not only an invisible ruling class, but an inbreeding one.
+An Anglo-American genetic elite, a de facto dynasty, maintains control over the United States and Europe and possibly beyond, according to hardline conspiracy theorists.
+In one model of this control structure, the American political class extends the system of British peerage.

 "'The American elite' is a confused and confusing set of images, and yet when we hear or when we use such words as Upper Class, Big Shot, Top Brass, The Millionaire Club, The High and Mighty, we feel at least vaguely that we know what they mean, and often do.
 What we do not often do, however, is connect each of these images with the others; we make little effort to form a coherent picture in our minds of the elite as a whole.
 Even when, very occasionally, we do try to do this, we usually come to believe that it is indeed no 'whole'; that, like our images of it, there is not one elite, but many, and that they are not really connected with one another.
 What we must realize is that until we do try to see it as a whole, perhaps our impression that it may not be is a result merely of our lack of analytic rigor and sociological imagination."